gitlabhq/gitlabhq/README.md

 ## Editions

-There are two editions of GitLab.
+There are two editions of GitLab:

-*GitLab [Community Edition](https://about.gitlab.com/features/) (CE)* is available without any costs under an MIT license.
+- GitLab Community Edition (CE) is available freely under the MIT Expat license.

-*GitLab Enterprise Edition (EE)* includes [extra features](https://about.gitlab.com/features/#compare) that are most useful for organizations with more than 100 users.
+- GitLab Enterprise Edition (EE) includes [extra features](https://about.gitlab.com/features/#compare) that are more useful for organizations with more than 100 users.
 To use EE and get official support please [become a subscriber](https://about.gitlab.com/pricing/).

+Included with the GitLab Omnibus Packages is [GitLab CI](https://about.gitlab.com/gitlab-ci/) that can easily build, test and deploy code.

 ## Website